Women in Palestine: Women's rights in Palestine

+History and geographic variation

 Women’s rights in Palestine have changed numerous times over the course of recent Palestinian history.
 Many of the laws enacted during Ottoman control, the British Mandate, Egyptian and Jordanian control, as well as Israeli occupation, have continued to be maintained throughout the 20th century and into the 21st century.
-In 1967, Israel annexed Palestinian territories in the Gaza Strip and the West Bank.
+In 1967, Israel occupied Palestinian territories in the Gaza Strip and the West Bank.
 The Oslo Agreement in 1995 established further divisions within Palestinian territory: the West Bank was divided into Area A, Area B, and Area C which makes up 60% of the West Bank.
 The Palestinian Authority (PA) maintains the administrative duties and internal security of Area A; Area B is under the jurisdiction of both the PA and Israel; and Area C is fully under Israeli military and gubernatorial control.
 The West Bank continues to feel the effects of the Jordanian Penal Code of 1960 on its legal system.
-Whereas, the legal system of the Gaza Strip is still impacted by penal codes set during the British Mandate as well as Egyptian control, today the territory is governed by the Palestinian group Hamas and is occupied by Israel.
-The legal system in Palestine is not uniform across all territories which indicates that women's rights are subjected to different codes of law depending on where they are in Palestine.
+Whereas, the legal system of the Gaza Strip is still impacted by penal codes set during the British Mandate as well as Egyptian control, today the territory is governed by the Palestinian militant group Hamas.
+The legal system in Palestine is not uniform across all territories, meaning that women's rights are subjected to different codes of law depending on where they are in Palestine.
+Issues reported by women in the Occupied Palestinian territory are: gender based-discrimination, violence which includes child marriage, intimate violence, sexual harassment, rape, denial of medical and legal resources, psychological abuse and risk of sexual exploitation and abuse.
+Factors accounting for the risk have included decades of Israeli occupation and conflict-related violence, and prevailing traditional patriarchal cultural norms in Palestinian society.